Kodi (software): History

 On 12 November 2006, the release of XBMC 2.0.1 contained numerous fixes for bugs that made it through the 2.0.0 release.
 This also marked the change from CVS to SVN (Subversion) for the development tree.

 On 29 May 2007, the team behind XBMC put out a call for developers interested in porting XBMC to the Linux operating system.
 A few developers on Team-XBMC had already begun porting parts of XBMC over to Linux using SDL and OpenGL as a replacement for DirectX, which XBMC was using heavily on the Xbox version of XBMC.

 On 27 May 2010, the team behind XBMC announced the splitting of the Xbox branch into a new project; "XBMC4Xbox" which will continue the development and support of XBMC for the old Xbox hardware platform as a separate project, with the original XBMC project no longer offering any support for the Xbox.

 On 2 January 2011, XBMC moved the source code repository from subversion to git, hosted at GitHub.

 Development on the Git codebase is continuing and the versioning scheme has been changed to reflect the release year and month, e.g., 8.10, 9.04, 9.11, 10.05.

 On 1 August 2014, an announcement was made of release 14 and name change to Kodi.

 On 19 February 2021, version 19 of Kodi is released.

 Organization and licensing

 The XBMC Foundation is the organization behind the Kodi and XBMC projects.
 It is legally represented by the Software Freedom Law Center (SFLC), which assists the Kodi/XBMC project and its developers in legal matters such as intellectual property.
 It also assists with economic issues such as handling donations and sponsors that help the project with expenses for dedicated hosting service and activities such as going to developer conferences, trade fairs and computer expos to tech demo Kodi, meeting with potential new developers, and marketing the software.

-Kodi's source code is licensed under the GNU General Public License, specifically GPL-2.0-or-later, and is hosted through Git repositories.
+Kodi's source code is primarily licensed under GNU General Public Licenses, XBMC core is specifically released as "GPL-2.0-or-later", and is hosted through publicly available Git repositories.
+Add-ons, plug-ins and additional extensions such as skins that are released as official resources made by the Kodi project members are released under various free and open source licenses.